ibm-cloud-docs/vpc/bare_metal_server_manage.md

 ### Updating the firmware for a bare metal server by using the API
 {: #update-firmware-bare-metal-servers-API}

-You can update the firmware for your {{site.data.keyword.cloud}} Bare Metal Servers for VPC by using the API.
-You can only update the firmware on a bare metal server that is stopped and has firmware updates available.
-It is recommended to back up your server before any firmware update.
-To update the firmware using API, use [Update firmware for a bare metal server](/apidocs/vpc-beta/initial#update-firmware-for-bare-metal-server).
+You can update the firmware on only a bare metal server that is stopped and has firmware updates available.
+It is recommended that you back up your server before you update the firmware.
+To update the firmware by using the API, use [Update firmware for a bare metal server](/apidocs/vpc-beta/initial#update-firmware-for-bare-metal-server).

 Specify a `POST /bare_metal_servers/{id}/firmware/update` request to update the firmware for a specific bare metal server where `id` is the identifer of the bare metal server that you are updating.

 The default value for `auto_start` is `true`.
-If you don't want the bare metal server to start after the firmware is updated, you must change this value to `false`.
+If you don't want the bare metal server to start after the firmware update, you must change this value to `false`.

 ```sh
 curl -X POST "$vpc_api_endpoint/v1/bare_metal_servers/$bare_metal_server_id/firmware/update?version=$tomorrow&generation=2&maturity=development" -H "Authorization: Bearer $iam_token" -d '{